 Discovering how to choose a counselor or choosing a psychologist can be daunting.
-There are many types of mental health professionals with a dizzying array of letters after their names.
+Many types of mental health professionals have a dizzying array of letters after their names.
 It can be challenging to know what to look for in a counselor.

-Choosing a counseling program is just as important as picking a reliable, trustworthy professional who makes you feel comfortable sharing your challenges, fears, and secrets.
-Thankfully, Connections Wellness Group offers experienced, compassionate counselors ready to help you on your healing journey.
+Thankfully, Connections Wellness Group offers comprehensive mental health services—including a counseling program—with experienced, compassionate counselors ready to help you on your healing journey.
+Choosing a counseling program in Texas is just as important as picking a reliable, trustworthy professional who makes you feel comfortable sharing your challenges, fears, hopes, and dreams.

 To learn more about our mental health services or get started with counseling, call 940.360.4245.

 There are many different educational pathways for mental health professionals to pursue.
-It can sometimes be confusing when trying to choose a counselor.
+It can sometimes be confusing when choosing a counselor to understand the difference.
 However, they are all committed to helping people heal, improve their quality of life, and manage their mental health.
 Here are some of the degrees you will most commonly find in behavioral health:

 - MD (Medical Doctor) – A psychiatrist is a medical doctor who specializes in diagnosing and treating mental illnesses.
 They can prescribe medications to help manage your symptoms.

-- LMHC (Licensed Mental Health Counselor): An independent mental health professional who has completed a master’s level program specifically designed for mental health professionals as well as supervision from another clinician with experience working with clients diagnosed with various mental illnesses.
+- LMHC (Licensed Mental Health Counselor) – An independent mental health professional who has completed a master’s level program specifically designed for mental health professionals as well as supervision from another clinician with experience working with patients diagnosed with various mental illnesses.

 At Connections Wellness Group, our licensed counselors and practitioners are dedicated to providing quality care for individuals seeking guidance and support.